 UKMOD results are validated against external benchmarks.
 Statistics are reported for market incomes, non-simulated taxes and benefits described by the input dataset, and simulated taxes and benefits, with comparisons made against external official data.
-This section focusses on the main discrepancies identified between UKMOD results and external benchmarks, along with discussion of potential explanatory factors.
+UKMOD can be run on income and weighting variables derived from either the FRS or HBAI.
+This section focusses primarily on results based on HBAI data, with results based on FRS data reported in Annex 6.6.
+Discussion focusses on the main discrepancies identified between UKMOD results and external benchmarks, along with discussion of potential explanatory factors.